somoradi/git_training/README.md

 git push origin master
 ~~~

+If you `git pull -u origin master` and `git push -u origin master`, git will remember that you want to pull/push from/to this remote repository and branch by default.
+From then on, you can just use `git pull` and `git push`.

+### Access Rights and Forking

-If you try doing this with the training repository you cloned at the beginning of this tutorial, `git pull origin master` will work find but `git push origin master` will give you an error message.
+If you try doing the above with the training repository you cloned at the beginning of this tutorial, `git pull origin master` will work find but `git push origin master` will give you an error message.
 That's because you only have read access to the remote repository, not write access --- it is not your repository after all, so why should you be allowed to change it?

 In order to use `git push`, you need a repository with write-access.